-Last month we talked about Environmental Justice.
-This is an important conversation but it can’t be reserved for board rooms or government contracts.
+Environmental Justice is an important conversation but on that can’t be reserved only for board rooms or government contracts.
 When moving towards greener more sustainable practices it is vital that we include all who are involved.
 Two more pillars of Fair Trade respecting cultural identity and create transparent & accountable relationships.
 Anything done to a community from the top down is in violation of these values.
 Any new initiatives must include the community.

 If a company or organization chooses to change the way it operates there are numerous factors to consider.
 Who does this impact?
 How much should be invested in education and training?
 Will this create jobs or eliminate them?